 The Grand Parade illuminates the flower-framed avenues of old town Merano with lushly decorated floats and carriages led by South Tyrol’s famous Haflinger horses.
 In fact, it is the only horse-drawn parade in all of the Alps.

 The parade even includes a glamorous appearance by Merano’s most famous resident: Sissi, the beloved Empress Elisabeth of Austria.
-In the 19th-century her beauty and affection for Merano was unrivaled.
+In the 19th century, her beauty as well as her affection for Merano was unrivaled.

 The most spectacular sight we saw during the parade was a hulking bunch of grapes hung from a log carried by two men.
 Second to that was a mighty crown made of red and gold apples from South Tyrol.